0xJasonMurray/aws-ansible-dynamic-dns/README.md

 # Ansible Playbook to update Dynamic DNS Entries using AWS Route 53

 ## Overview
-Ansible Playbook to update dynamic DNS entries using AWS Route 53.
+Simple Ansible Playbook to update dynamic DNS entries using AWS Route 53.
+Many of the other systems out there are too complicated for such a simple service.

 Can be used as an alternative to dynamic DNS services such as afraid.org, noip.com, etc.